 Located in Miami, Indian Creek is home to roughly 100 extremely wealthy people.
 Jay-Z and Beyonce own a waterfront home here.
 Every house is waterfront actually.
 Every backyard faces a private, extremely exclusive golf club.
 Bottom line, if you find yourself living on Indian Creek Island Road some day, you will be very happy.
 Please invite us to a party.

 #2 and #3: Beverly Park – Beverly Hills, California

 Located in a gated community at the top of Beverly Hills, if you call Beverly Park home, you are doing very well in life.
 Your neighbors include Sly Stallone, Denzel Washington, Tim McGraw/Faith Hill, Barry Bonds, Magic Johnson, Mark Wahlberg and many more.

 #5: Conyers Farm Drive – Greenwich, Connecticut

 If you're worth hundreds of millions or billions of dollars and want to be close to NYC, there's a very very good chance you live in Greenwich, Connecticut.
 And Conyers Farm Drive is an exclusive gated community that was developed in the 1980s.
 Each lot is a minimum 10 acres.
 Some are 20+ acres.

 #6: Strawberry Park Court – Avon, Colorado

 If you're a billionaire and you love to ski, Strawberry Park Court in Avon, Colorado is your future home.
-You'll be located near the Beaver Creek Resort, roughly 2.5 hours from Denver and you'll live in a house that looks like this:
+You'll be located near the Beaver Creek Resort, roughly 2.5 hours from Denver.

 #7: Field Point Circle – Greenwich, Connecticut